wolf9970/CST276SRS00/README.md

 - [ ] 0. **Fork this repository.**  DO NOT FORGET THIS STEP!
 - [ ] 1.
 Clone YOUR forked repository.
 Do not clone this repository.
 - [ ] 2.
 Modify the local main.cpp by uncommenting the code to output "hello, world".
 - [ ] 3.
 Build and run the program.
+You may need to right-click the solution and "Retarget Solution" if you see errors.
 - [ ] 4.
-Update this README.md file.
+Update the REPORT.md file.
 - [ ] 5.
 Review the git status of your local changes.
 - [ ] 6.
 Commit your changes using: git commit -m "Description of changes in this commit."
 - [ ] 7.
 Push your changes to your repository.